-The term credit is used to describe the quantum of syllabus for various programme in terms and hours of study.
-It indicates differential weightage given according to the contents and duration of the courses in the Curriculum design.

-The minimum credit requirement for the award of the Degree of Five Years Master's Programme shall be 225.
+The term credit is used to describe the quantum of syllabus for various programmes in terms of hours of study.
+It indicates differential weightage given according to the contents and duration of the courses in the curriculum design.
+The minimum credit requirement for a two year Master's Programme shall be 90.